nauarchus/Evangelium_Petri/README.md

 The TEI-XML follows the schema of the [Patristic Text Archive](https://github.com/PatristicTextArchive/Schema) for the encoding of manuscripts and critical editions.

-All datasets use UTF-8 encoding and decomposed Unicode characters.
+All datasets use UTF-8 encoding and composed Unicode characters.

 ## Bibliography